Oskar Vogt: Thalamus

-Oskar made several presentations of his view of the thalamus in Paris.
+Vogt made several presentations of his view of the thalamus in Paris.
 Oskar and Cécile further referred to the work of Constantin von Monakow in a series on the anatomy of mammals.
-This was not a seminal work.

-The main contribution of the Vogts was La myelocytoarchitecture du thalamus du cercopithèque from Cécile alone (1909).
-The great contribution of Cécile has been that the partition of the lateral region (lateral mass) should rely on the territories (the spaces occupied) of the main afferents.
-She distinguished from back to front the lemnical radiation and a particular nucleus, in front of it the cerebellar (prelemniscal) radiation with another nucleus and more anteriorly the "lenticular" radiation.
-This system still describes the subdivision of the thalamus (Percheron, 1977, Percheron et al. 1996).
-Her paper was followed by Die cytoarchitechtonik des Zwishenhirns de Cercothipiteken from Friedmann (1911) traducing in cytoarchitectonic terms, her partition.

-A paper published in common in 1941 (Thalamus studien I to III), devoted to the human thalamus, represented an important step in partitioning and naming thalamic parts.
-The anatomy of the thalamus from Hassler (one of their students) was published in 1959, the year of the death of Oskar.
+A paper published together in 1941 (Thalamus studien I to III), devoted to the human thalamus, represented an important step in partitioning and naming thalamic parts.
+The anatomy of the thalamus from Hassler (one of their students) was published in 1959, the year of Oskar's death.
 It is not known whether the master accepted the excessive partition and unnecessary complication of this work; it was an atlas dedicated to stereotacticans.
 The paper of 1941 was much simpler.

 Basal ganglia

 The Vogts greatly contributed to the analysis of what is known today as the basal ganglia system.
-Their main interest was on the striatum, that after Foix and Nicolesco they proposed (1941) to name so.
-This was including the caudate nucleus, the putamen and the fundus.
+Their main interest was on the striatum, which they named following a proposal by Foix and Nicolesco in 1941.
+This includes the caudate nucleus, the putamen, and the fundus.